hkair/nba-shotcharts/README.md

 # NBA Shot Charts (inspired by FlightReacts)

 This is my kind of project.
 I'll get this done by June.
+All jokes aside, this is a my attempt to create a shot chart, hexmap, and heatmap.
+All complete funnctions are contained in the jupyter notebook.

 ## Getting Started